Mickeyjagger/Alx-system_engineering-devops/0x00-shell_basics/README.md

-a script thay changes the working directory to the previous one
+a script that lists all files